PA Act 153

 Contact with Minors and Required Background Checks

-Pennsylvania Act 153 requires employees working at educational institutions who have direct contact with minors to obtain three different background clearances:
+Pennsylvania Act 153 requires employees working at educational institutions who have direct contact and routine interaction with minors to obtain three different background clearances:

 - Pennsylvania Child Abuse History Check through the Pennsylvania Department of Human Services (Act 33)

 - Pennsylvania Criminal History Check through the Pennsylvania State Police (Act 34)